-- the association’s total revenue as recorded in the income and expenditure statement (i.e. gross receipts) for a financial year (excluding GST) is less than $250,000 AND
+- total revenue as recorded in the income and expenditure statement (i.e. gross receipts) for a financial year is $250,000 or less, and

 - an income and expenditure statement that sets out appropriately classified individual sources of income and individual expenses incurred in the operation of the association

-- a balance sheet at the end of the financial year, that sets out current and non-current assets and liabilities
+- a balance sheet that sets out current and non-current assets and liabilities

 - a separate income and expenditure statement and balance sheet for each trust for which the association is the trustee, and